 Ashok Gupta runs a clinic in Harley Street in London, England, where he successfully treats patients with ME/CFS, fibromyalgia and MCS.
 He is a well-known researcher and therapist in the field of limbic hypersensitivity disorders who has dedicated the last 10 years of his life to understanding and treating the conditions after he himself developed ME/CFS and was able to fully recover using the program he now uses with his patients.

 According to his website Ashok Gupta's Amygdala RetrainingTM Program incorporates:

 The Amygdala Retraining Program therefore has elements in common with Annie Hopper's DNRSTM but also a number of differences meaning that one may be better suited than the other to a specific individual's needs.
 If considering embarking on one of the programs it is therefore wise to read through their respective websites and seek out independent testimonials in order to determine the best match for you.

-Learn More From the Official DNRSTM and Amygdala Retraining Program Websites
+Learn More From the Official DNRS and Amygdala Retraining Program Websites:

 Brain Retraining Discussion/Support Groups Here at EiR

 - Pall ML (2007) Explaining Unexplained Illnesses: Disease Paradigm for Chronic Fatigue Syndrome, Multiple Chemical Sensitivity, Fibromyalgia, Post-Traumatic Stress Disorder, and Gulf War Syndrome Harrington Park Press